enoxroot/im/README.md

 ### also in use

-- data science toolbox (look foot the "data science at the command line" book) - header, body, cols
+- data science toolbox (look for the "data science at the command line" book) - header, body, cols
 - csvkit (csvclean, csvjoin, csvcut, csvgrep, etc.)
 - neovim and vim text editors
 - firefox and chromium browsers